open-mmlab/OpenPCDet/README.md

 </p>

 ## Introduction
-PointCloudDet3D is a general PyTorch-based codebase for 3D object detection from point cloud.
+`PCDet` is a general PyTorch-based codebase for 3D object detection from point cloud.
 It currently supports several state-of-the-art 3D object detection methods (`PointPillar`, `SECOND`, `Part-A^2 Net`) with highly refactored codes for both one-stage and two-stage frameworks.

 This is also the official code release of [`Part-A^2 net`](https://arxiv.org/abs/1907.03670).